Monadical-SAS/redux-time/README.md

 },
 ```

-4. Redux re-renders the component automatcially whenever the state changes, so the new state is immediately rendered, and the position of the ball updates on the screen!
-This process repeats, and the ball state changes on every `TICK` until the animtion finishes.
+Redux re-renders components automatcially whenever the state they subscribe to with `mapStateToProps` changes.
+New animated state is immediately rendered after the `animations` reducer returns, and the position of the ball updates on the screen!
+This process repeats on every animation frame, and the ball state changes on every `TICK` until the animtion finishes.

 ## Contributing